Most Common Causes of Auto Accidents in Houston, Texas

 - Vision – Your vision helps you to determine distance.
-Alcohol reduces your ability to judge distance, speed and the movement of other cars on the road.
+Alcohol reduces your ability to judge distance, speed, and the movement of other cars on the road.

 - Reaction time – Drugs and alcohol slow your ability to process information and respond appropriately.
 Because alcohol is a depressant, it makes you tired and less alert to your surroundings.

 Drowsy or fatigued driving is an under-reported danger on the roadways of Texas.
 Many drivers cause accidents because they are simply too tired to operate their vehicles safely.
 Sleepiness can be similar to the effects of alcohol on a driver.
-Drowsiness slows reaction time, impairs judgment, decreases awareness and increases your risk of an accident.
+Drowsiness slows reaction time, impairs judgment, decreases awareness, and increases your risk of an accident.

 The faster a car is going, the less time the driver has to react and avoid a crash by maneuvering or braking.
 Additionally, the higher the speed, the more stopping distance a vehicle requires.
 Often, even when a driver hits the brakes, the driver can’t avoid getting into a crash.
 Speeding increases the force of impact, which reduces the ability of a vehicle’s safety systems, such as airbags and seat belts, to prevent occupants from suffering severe or even fatal injuries.

 Tailgating, or following too closely, is a common and dangerous driving habit.
-It is often the result of impatience, distracted driving or road rage.
-Rear-end accidents caused by tailgating can result in whiplash injuries, head trauma and other severe injuries.
+It is often the result of impatience, distracted driving, or road rage.
+Rear-end accidents caused by tailgating can result in whiplash injuries, head trauma, and other severe injuries.

 Failure to Yield

-Unfortunately, drivers often cause sideswipe and side-impact (or “T-bone”) accidents when they fail to recognize that they have a duty to yield to another motor vehicle, motorcycle, bicycle or pedestrian.
+Unfortunately, drivers often cause sideswipe and side-impact (or “T-bone”) accidents when they fail to recognize that they have a duty to yield to another motor vehicle, motorcycle, bicycle, or pedestrian.
 These types of crashes often occur when drivers merge onto freeways, make left turns at intersections, go through pedestrian crosswalks and fail to notice yield signs.

 Some accidents are caused by faulty or defective vehicle parts such as brakes, ignition systems, steering systems, airbags, and tires.
 A defect in an automobile or in its overall design can cause a crash or make injuries even worse.
 Unfortunately, the owner and driver of the vehicle may not be aware of the defect until it is too late.
 When a vehicle defect causes an accident resulting in injuries, the car manufacturer or designer may be held accountable through a product liability claim.

 An emerging trend in this area of the law involves self-driving vehicle technology.
-For instance, if a driver has a vehicle such as a Tesla engaged in Autopilot, and the self-driving technology fails to operate properly, the manufacture of the vehicle or the technological feature may be subject to liability rather than the driver.
+For instance, if a driver has a vehicle such as a Tesla engaged in Autopilot, and the self-driving technology fails to operate properly, the manufacturer of the vehicle or the technological feature may be subject to liability rather than the driver.
 (Of course, in some situations, both the driver and manufacturer may share liability.)

 Poorly Designed or Maintained Roads

-Cracked pavement, potholes, roads that have water because of improper drainage, curves that are too sharp and roads that are poorly marked are just a few of the common problems with roadway design and maintenance that can lead to an accident.
+Cracked pavement, potholes, roads that have water because of improper drainage, curves that are too sharp, and roads that are poorly marked are just a few of the common problems with roadway design and maintenance that can lead to an accident.
 When the road’s design or maintenance has been negligent, you may be able to recover compensation from the government agency (or agencies) responsible for maintaining the road.